 22.6 Layoff Unit.
 The layoff unit shall consist first of the employee's unit and shift, then the clinical group for the purpose of determining layoff options.

 22.7 Layoff Notice.
-Employees identified for layoff and the union shall receive not less than thirty (30) calendar days notice prior to the abolishment of the positions.
-The notice shall include the effective date of the layoff and a reference to the employee’s rights under this Article.
+Employees identified for layoff and the SEIU 1199NW union office shall receive not less than thirty (30) calendar days' notice prior to the abolishment of the positions.
+The notice shall include the effective date of the layoff and a reference to the employee's rights under this Article.
+The notice to the union shall also include the most recent classified hire date seniority list.
 Upon request, the Union and the Employer will meet to discuss possible alternatives to the layoff.

 22.8 Layoff and Displacement Options.
 The Employer shall identify the position to be eliminated and employee(s) to be affected.
 Layoff shall be by seniority within the layoff unit, least senior employee first as long as the remaining employees possess the essential skills to perform the necessary work.
 Employees subject to layoff shall have the right to displace the least senior employee in the affected job classification within each successive layoff unit as defined in Article 22.6 above (Layoff Unit) within .2 FTE of the employee affected.
 The employee will also be given the opportunity to fill any vacant position within the layoff unit.